DataSystemsGroupUT/dataeng/Data Pipeline.md

 [^1]: henceforth referred as data pipelines only

-### Basic Operation of Data Pipelines
+### Basic Operations of Data Pipelines

-- store schema and access information of different data sources
+- access information of different data sources
 - extract discrete data elements of the source data
 - copy extracted data from a data source to another
 - transform data
 	- correct errors in data elements extracted from source data
 	- standardize data in data elements based on field type
-- join or merge (in a rule driven way) with other data sources
+- join or merge (in a rule-driven way) with other data sources

 ## Big Data Pipeline - Batch